-The RSPB also has a 20-year partnership with Viking Optical, which was found to market some of its products to hunters, according to the report.
+The RSPB also has a 20-year partnership with Viking Optical, which was found to reference hunting in product descriptions for non-own brand products such as Zeiss binoculars - according to the report.

-During the debate, Anna Clayton from Ethical Consumer revealed that it had approached the RSPB with the findings of its report, but that it “wouldn’t touch it”.
+During the debate, Anna Clayton from Ethical Consumer revealed that it had approached the RSPB with the findings of its earlier report, Shooting Wildlife, but that it “wouldn’t touch it”.

 Packham expressed his shock, saying: “I want to draw attention to this - the RSPB, with more than one million members, one of the pre-eminent conservation organisations not only in the UK and Europe, but in the world, don’t want to touch your report?”

 Clayton responded: “The argument that hunting props up a lot of conservation work seems to be such a widely-held ingrained belief that people do not want to discuss this issue in case they damage conservation work.
 But in having this fear, they’re missing big questions, how else might conservation be funded, and what is the role of hunting going forward?”